isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 The point of this slogan is twofold: Don't try to force eggs to hatch, and do build an environment where its safe for them to develop and come to understand themselves.

 It thus advocates against Options 5 and 6 (pushing an identity), which are trying to crack the egg, as well Option 1 (say nothing), which doesn't build the nest.
-It's borderline on Option 4, but given that I only advocate that option when one knows the egg in question very well, I think that's Ok.
+It's borderline on Option 4, but less negative on it than the Egg Prime Directive is, given the different framing of "don't tell" versus "don't crack".
+Given that I only advocate Option 4 when one knows the egg in question very well, I think that it's Ok for it to be a borderline case.
 Slogans are primarily for the more common circumstance where one doesn't know the egg very well.

 ## Conclusion